 In carefully selected people, a heart transplant is generally successful.
-About 90-95 out of 100 people who have a heart transplant survive for at least 1 year.
-About 70-75 out of 100 survive 10 years.footnote 1
+About 90 to 95% of people who have a heart transplant survive for at least 5 years.
+About 70 to 75 out of 100 live 10 years.footnote 1

 Most people have a good quality of life after their transplant.
 They can be active, have a social life, and return to work.footnote 2

 Candidates receive a donor heart according to the:

 Complete the surgery information form (PDF)(What is a PDF document?) to help you prepare for this surgery.

 Hart A, et al. (2017).
 OPTN/SRTR 2015 annual data report: Kidney.
 American Journal of Transplantation, 17(Suppl 1): 21-116.
 DOI: 10.1111/ajt.14124.
 Accessed April 26, 2017.